senzing-garage/template-docker/README.md

 Although the `docker run` command looks complex, it accounts for all of the optional variations described above.
-The unset environment variables have no effect on the `docker run` command and may be removed or remain.
+Unset environment variables have no effect on the `docker run` command and may be removed or remain.

 1. Run docker container.